 Tips for B2B SaaS companies

-89% of B2B marketers say that email is their top channel for lead gen,but most B2B SaaS companies struggle to use email effectively.
-They either have sales reps reaching out manually to qualified leads, or they have a newsletter, or nothing at all.
-Despite being technical businesses, too few SaaS companies have successful email targeting setup.
+89% of B2B marketers say that email is their top channel for lead gen, but most B2B SaaS companies struggle to use email effectively.
+They either have sales reps reaching out manually to qualified leads, or they have a newsletter or nothing at all.
+Despite being technical businesses, too few SaaS companies have a successful email targeting setup.

 Here are some targeted email ideas to try:

 - Send an email to prospects who viewed your pricing page but didn’t sign up.
 Ask if they have any questions about features.